The following information applies to the students in the Class of 2016.

 Students will not be allowed to graduate without passing both parts of this examination.

 Students not meeting the pass level for the Standardized Patient Encounters portion of the exam are required to remediate with a faculty preceptor.
 This remediation typically includes a face-to-face review of the video-taped GCE encounters with the student, with preceptor feedback and suggestions for improvement.
 The assignment of the remediation preceptor is made by the UGME Office.
-Each student is responsible for scheduling the remediation directly with the preceptor, and remediation must be completed by October 1, 2014 in order to meet the graduation requirement for satisfactory completion of the GCE.
-The GCE requires 100% patient safety pass level on all procedural skills.
+Each student is responsible for scheduling the remediation directly with the preceptor, and remediation must be completed by October 1, 2016 in order to meet the graduation requirement for satisfactory completion of the GCE.
+The GCE requires 100% patient safety pass level on the 8 procedural skills .
 Students who need to remediate more than three procedural skills will be required to attend a remediation session scheduled during their Transition course in order to meet the requirements of the GCE.

 Students who fail the exam are required to contact Julie Mann in the Office of Undergraduate Medical Education for full remediation instructions.